algosup/2022-2023-project-4-game-design-Team-6/Documents/TestPlan.md

     - Major -> Crash the game or question a feature

 - Additional content
     - Screenshots
     - Videos
     - Additional information

 # Footnotes

-[^smart]: smart objectives
+[^smart]: A SMART objective is one that is specific, measurable, achievable, relevant, and time-bound.

 [^qa]: Quality Assurance